aculab-com/react-native-aculab-client/README.md

 ### Bitcode issue

-If you encounter a Bitcode issue coming from WebRTC framework while releasing your app for iOS you have two potions:
+If you encounter a Bitcode issue coming from WebRTC framework while releasing your app for iOS you have two options:

 1. Disable Bitcode for your app, then release.